owncast/owncast.github.io/docs/plugins/sdks/python.md

 The full scenario data model (step types, `given` state, `expect` assertions) is on the [Testing](/docs/plugins/testing) page.
 Note the scenario JSON uses the **wire** field names (camelCase: `displayName`, `clientId`), since it describes host events, not your Python code.

-## Status and roadmap
+## Status

-Working today: the runtime, the `owncast-plugin-py` CLI (scaffold, build, test, serve, package), the full host API, HTTP routing, and `.ocpkg` packaging.
+The runtime, the `owncast-plugin-py` CLI (scaffold, build, test, serve, package), the full host API, HTTP routing, and `.ocpkg` packaging all work today.
 All of the JS example plugins have Python counterparts under [`examples/python/`](https://github.com/owncast/plugin-sdk/tree/main/examples/python).

-Not yet (roadmap): publishing to PyPI and type stubs.

 ## Where to go next